About the Work

 Corsini understands sacred art as visual theology.
 His practice is informed by the conviction that belief is encountered before it is explained, and that the imagination must be formed if faith is to be sustained.
 For this reason, his work is not approached as personal expression, but as a responsibility toward the Church’s visual language and pastoral life.

 Michael’s role is not to assert an individual voice, but to steward what has been entrusted.
-Through sacred art grounded in theology, tradition, and light, his work seeks to restore visual coherence to the Church’s witness so that encounter with God becomes possible again.
+Through sacred art grounded in theology, Tradition, and light, his work seeks to restore visual coherence to the Church’s witness so that each person will be better disposed to encounter the God who loves them.

 “In beautiful things, God is known not only by reason but by delight.”